atharaq/atharaq.github.io/discrete/lesson17.md

 So in other words, for any ordered pair $(a, b) \in X$, the equivalence class $[(a, b)]$ represents the fraction $\frac{a}{b}$, and so **any fraction** $\frac{c}{d}$ that is equal to $\frac{a}{b}$ (as fractions), is equivalent to $(a, b)$ according to $\sim$.

 ## Some Philosophy

+In studying philosophy of mathematics, we encounter the question: what really **are** the mathematical structures that we use all the time?
+What are natural numbers, integers, rational numbers, and real numbers?

+One way to answer this question is to keep reducing the more complex objects to simpler objects.
+That is: if it's too much of a commitment to believe that complex numbers exist, we can define complex numbers as ordered pairs of real numbers $(a, b)$, so that each complex number $a + bi$ is represented as $(a, b)$.

+Similarly, to justify, philosophically, that real numbers exist, one can construct real numbers from rational numbers.
+I won't go into that here, as this construction is much more involved, but one of these constructions also involves equivalence relations.
+(The construction using equivalence relations is due to Augustin Cauchy, and the other one uses subsets of $\mathbb{Q}$, due to Richard Dedekind.)

+And as we've seen, we can construct the rational numbers as a quotient of a particular equivalence relation on ordered pairs of integers.
+This is not how we learned about rational numbers, but it does correspond to what we know about "equivalent fractions."

+This means that, philosophically, if we believe in the existence of integers, we can then use those integers to construct rational numbers, and then real numbers, and then complex numbers.
+Moreover, integers, themselves, can be constructed as equivalence classes of ordered pairs of natural numbers!

+For ordered pairs of natural numbers $(a, b)$ and $(c, d)$, define $(a, b) \sim (c, d)$ iff $a + d = b + c$.
+We define it this way, instead of the more natural $a - b = c - d$ to avoid the circularity of defining $a - b$ for all natural numbers.
+That is, we need integers to define subtraction (otherwise, what is 1 - 2?), but we are using this equivalence relation to define integers.
+That technical point aside, notice: $(0, 1) \sim (1, 2) \sim (2, 3)$, etc: this equivalence class would represent the number $-1$.
+Similarly, $(1, 0) \sim (2, 1) \sim (3, 2)$, etc: this equivalence class represents the number $1$.
+Every equivalence class represents a unique integer, and so, in a sense, we can think of $\mathbb{Z}$ as the quotient of this equivalence relation on the set $\mathbb{N}^2$.

+So all of this brings us down to $\mathbb{N}$.
+How do we philosophically justify the existence of natural numbers?
+Are there "simpler" objects that we can use to construct natural numbers out of?
+The answer is yes: we can define the natural numbers set-theoretically, starting with $\emptyset$ to represent 0, and building from there.
+I won't go into it, but this is a [construction due to Von Neumann](https://en.wikipedia.org/wiki/Set-theoretic_definition_of_natural_numbers#Definition_as_von_Neumann_ordinals).

+What do we do then?
+How do we justify that those basic sets, like $\emptyset$ exist?
+It is at this point that one needs to resort to axioms asserting their existence.
+That is: at some point, we need to make an ontological commitment (believe that some object exists).
+Philosophically, it's preferable to commit to the simplest things possible, and then from there we can build up the more complex, ordinary mathematical structures like $\mathbb{N}, \mathbb{Z}, \mathbb{Q}, $\mathbb{R}$ along with functions and other operations.

 # Partial Orders